Cross Cultural Leadership Program Summer 2023

 • Local mentorship by an ND alumnus in each city

-• Students may earn a $3,000 scholarship applied to their fall semester
+• Students may earn a $3,000 completion award

 Program Dates including travel: